 So, what’s tubeless all about?
 Why make the conversion?
 Here are a just a few considerations:

-With the lower pressure, technical climbing also becomes, arguably, enjoyable because the tread of the tire grips obstacles and the impact is better absorbed and displaced.
-In this instance, with the tire firmly on the object, you get more of the power you’re putting into the climb directly into the tire, meaning you maintain traction, momentum and form.
-Of course, running too low of tire pressure can lead to rim damage, but a bit of common sense and minute adjustments of tire pressure based on trail conditions will likely make this a moot issue.
+With the lower pressure, technical climbing also becomes more enjoyable, mainly because the tread of the tire grips obstacles and the impact is better absorbed and displaced.
+In this instance, with the tire firmly on the object, you get more of the power you’re putting into the climb directly into the tire,

 An average 29er tube weighs-in at around 200 grams.
 Latex filled self-sealing tubes (designed to mimic tubeless setups) can weigh upwards of 400 grams each.
 In a typical tubeless setup, you’re looking at about 125 grams of sealant in each tire, meaning the overall weight savings can be anywhere from 150 - 650 grams by ditching the tube.

 The reason you want to shave weight in the rims and tires - as opposed to, say, cutting weight out of a frame or seat post - has to do with the effect of rotational mass.
 It simply takes more energy to accelerate a heavier wheel.
 And, because you brake and accelerate frequently when mountain biking, the overall effect is that you’re going to expend greater energy accelerating and, generally, be slower over the long haul.

 Overall, the weight savings may seem minimal - maybe 400 grams in total - but when you’re powering up tough technical sections or trudging through climb after climb, you’ll be certain to notice the difference.